fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `google_analytics_mcf`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `google_business_profile`: Your Google Business Profile Refresh token.
 	- Service `google_calendar`: Your Google Calendar refresh token.
+	- Service `google_classroom`: The long-lived `Refresh token` of your Google Calendar client application.
 	- Service `google_display_and_video_360`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
+	- Service `google_play`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `google_search_ads_360`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `google_sheets`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `google_tasks`: The long-lived refresh token of your Google Tasks client application.